Revprm/Revprm/README.md

 <h1 align="center">Welcome to My Github Profile</h1>
-<h3 align="center">A person who have interests on Cyber Security and Cloud.
-I'm Currently majoring in Informatics Engineering at ITS Surabaya</h3>
+<h3 align="center">A person who have interests on Cyber Security and Cloud Computing.
+I'm currently majoring in Informatics Engineering at ITS Surabaya</h3>
 <br>

 - 🖥️ Currently Learning about **Cyber Security and Cloud Computing**